JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 ```julia
 BasicRadiationBalance(; T, f, kwargs...)
 ```
-There are keywords that do not have an assignment.
+There are keywords that do not have an assignment like `T, f` above.
 These always represent climate variables, never parameters, and for the variables they use the [existing predefined climate variables](@ref list_vars).